Meet the CAT Team

 Program Director & Volunteer Coordinator

 Laura is a certified Wilderness First Responder, SCUBA Diver, and CPR/AED/First Aid Instructor.
 She is a Level 2 UKCC Paddlesports Coach and holds a British Canoeing Three Star Award in Sea Kayak, Canoe, and Whitewater Kayak.
-Outside of CAT, you can find Laura running, playing soccer, eating and trying to find ways to make the Chicago weather warmer.
+Outside of CAT, you can find Laura running, playing soccer, and trying to find ways to make the Chicago weather warmer.

 Program Staff / Gear Coordinator